applejag/Newtonsoft.Json-for-Unity/README.md

 > Make sure to resolve all syntax- and other compiling errors, even just
 > temporarily, so that the installer may execute.

+Much love :heart: to @Needle for making such a great tool!

 ### Installation via [OpenUPM][openupm] ![OpenUPM icon][openupm-icon.png]

 ```sh